 I thank the Minister for her time today and for her efforts over the past few months.
 I am aware that she is in demand so I will have to give her a whistle-stop tour of the issues affecting Dublin West.

-What can be done about the removal of the sibling-first admission policy in primary schools which has been undertaken by the archdiocese in Dublin?
+What can be done about the removal of the sibling-first admission policy in primary schools that has been undertaken by the archdiocese in Dublin?
 I realise this relates only to schools that are oversubscribed but it affects a significant number of schools in Dublin 15, which has one of the most dense populations in the country.
 Parents who are already struggling to strike a work-life balance cannot be commuting to two, three or four different schools every morning.
 The patron is showing a distinct lack of understanding of the realities of family life.

 A DEIS primary school in my area made an appeal because it is losing two out of its 15 teachers this year, despite its number of pupils for September 2020 being at the mark where it should lose only one.
 After an arduous appeal process, which I know about because I was involved, the school did not hear directly from the Department of Education and Skills about the retention decision.
 It heard second hand.
 This left it disappointed, disillusioned and short-staffed in a year in which schools need flexibility to cope with Covid-19.